Skip to content

 Publish

-Publisher generates an rsl.xml manifest: which uses are allowed, which are not, and the price.
+The publisher turns site content into discrete licensable units and publishes an rsl.xml manifest of the licenses on offer: which uses are allowed, which are not, and the price.

 02